 Any person or entity doing a transaction with DCEP will be stamped.
 Therefore it will create a record with the transaction details, which can be queried at any point in time.
 Many critics argue that it will be an encroachment on the user’s privacy; others speculate that it is a new tool for the Chinese government to monitor its residents.
 Other than China, Ecuador launched the e- currency in 2015.
 Tunisia launched blockchain-based “E- Dinar” in 2016, while several other countries like Sweden, Turkey, Indonesia, Brazil, and many others are in various development and testing phases.

 A consortium of central banks, including Canada, the Bank of England, the Bank of Japan, the Swiss National Bank, and the Sveriges Riksbank – Central bank of Sweden, have partnered with the European Central Bank and Bank of International Settlements ( BIS).
 This partnership will assess the use cases for CBDC for economical, functional, and technical design, including cross-border payments and interoperability.

-CBDC, if implemented correctly will be the innovation of the decade a game-changer providing frictionless payments for inter-country and intra- country transactions, creating the most seamless and quickest payment instrument that mankind has ever witnessed.
-With the new regulation on cryptocurrency and digital currency, India has taken baby steps for developing its Central Bank Digital Currency.
+CBDC, if implemented correctly, will be the innovation of the decade, a game-changer providing frictionless payments for inter-country and intra- country transactions, creating the most seamless and quickest payment instrument that humanity has ever witnessed.
+Moreover, with the new regulation on cryptocurrency and digital currency, India has taken baby steps for developing its Central Bank Digital Currency.

-50 + Countries are in various stages of CBDC implementation, an area where India has lagged behind Blockchain is an area that is expected to see a lot of growth in the coming years.
-With several countries including India launching their own Digital Currencies, professionals in the BFSI space need to have in-depth knowledge of how they can leverage blockchain technology to improve processes within their organization.
+50 + Countries are in various stages of CBDC implementation; an area where India is lagging is Blockchain, which will see much growth in the coming years.
+With several countries, including India launching their Digital Currencies, professionals in the BFSI space need to have in-depth knowledge of how they can leverage blockchain technology to improve processes within their organization.